larry-athey/boilermaker/Instructions/FAQ.md

 Q: Do you offer any custom builds for people who would rather have this as a built-in feature in their existing setups?

 A: No, but this project is 100% open source, anybody else is more than welcome to spin and remix things however they want to.
 I don't have anything in my home that gives me any kind of advantage over anybody else.
 Anybody can do everything that I'm doing and very easily one-up me because I'm half blind.
-However, I sell assembled and tested Boilermaker PCB modules on https://panhandleponics.com if you want to make things a little easier on yourself.
+I do sell assembled and tested Boilermaker PCB modules on https://panhandleponics.com if you want to make things a little easier on yourself.

 ---